icicleio/icicle/README.md

 Coroutines are interruptible functions implemented using [Generators](http://www.php.net/manual/en/language.generators.overview.php).
 A `Generator` usually uses the `yield` keyword to yield a value from a set to implement an iterator.
 Coroutines use the `yield` keyword to define interruption points.
 When a coroutine yields a value, execution of the coroutine is temporarily interrupted, allowing other tasks to be run, such as I/O, timers, or other coroutines.

 When a coroutine yields a [promise](#promises), execution of the coroutine is interrupted until the promise is resolved.
 If the promise is fulfilled with a value, the yield statement that yielded the promise will take on the resolved value.
-For example, `$value = (yield Promise::resolve(2.718));` will set `$value` to `2.718` when execution of the coroutine is resumed.
+For example, `$value = (yield Icicle\Promise\Promise::resolve(2.718));` will set `$value` to `2.718` when execution of the coroutine is resumed.
 If the promise is rejected, the exception used to reject the promise will be thrown into the function at the yield statement.
-For example, `yield Promise::reject(new Exception())` would behave identically to replacing the yield statement with `throw new Exception();`.
+For example, `yield Icicle\Promise\Promise::reject(new Exception());` would behave identically to replacing the yield statement with `throw new Exception();`.

 Note that **no callbacks need to be registered** with the promises yielded in a coroutine and **errors are reported using thrown exceptions**, which will bubble up to the calling context if uncaught in the same way exceptions bubble up in synchronous code.

-The example below uses the `Coroutine::call()` method to create a `Coroutine` from a function creating a `Generator`.
+The example below uses the `Coroutine` from a function creating a `Generator`.

 ``` php
 use Icicle\Coroutine\Coroutine;